 He smiles when he says that, and you believe him.

-2) Like Steve Nash in basketball, you didn’t get to this level of writing by being a non-starter.
+2) Like Steve Nash in basketball, you did not get to this level of writing by being a non-starter.
 You were training for this long ago.
-Remember that.
+You have everything you need to succeed.

 4) Keep your commitment to your team—even if it’s just a team of one.
 Or add a coach to your team and have someone along side of you who takes your commitment seriously.

 5) And one more thing, Steve Nash plays hard and plays to win because it’s fun.
-You can make your work fun, too—writing is a challenge and challenges can be exhilarating.
+You can make your work fun, too—writing is a challenge and challenges are exhilarating.
 Choose that perspective.

+Take risks and charge through tough places.
 And then you, too, will feel the wind in your hair as you run fast in your arena.

 Until next time,